ADHD is a complex disorder impacted by numerous genetic, neurological, nutritional, and environmental factors.

 ADHD is a complex disorder impacted by numerous genetic, neurological, nutritional, and environmental factors.
 Whole-person naturopathic medicine strategies can offer patients many benefits.

+A service for consumers from the American Association of Naturopathic Physicians (AANP) and the Institute for Natural Medicine (INM).
 The AANP and INM would like to acknowledge Paul Herscu, ND, MPH, for his contributions to the content of this FAQ.